tremho/MistLift/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct for TO BE NAMED
+# Contributor Covenant Code of Conduct for MistLift

 Content of this document derived from [contributor-covenant.org](https://www.contributor-covenant.org/version/2/1/code_of_conduct/code_of_conduct.md)